 A Brazilian buttock is a fuller and plump backside.
 Brazilian butt lift is a popular cosmetic procedure that involves the transfer of fat to help create more fullness in your backside.
 Exercise and diet cannot alone help achieve a tight bum.
-However, a Brazilian Buttock lift helps you get an hourglass-shaped figure, with larger buttocks.
+However, a Brazilian Buttock lift enables you to get an hourglass-shaped figure with more prominent buttocks.

 Brazilian Buttock Lift (BBL)

 A Brazilian buttock lift, now more recently referred to as SSBA (Safe Subcutaneous Butt Augmentation), involves two procedures: liposuction and augmentation.

 First, excess fat is removed via liposuction from the abdomen, hips, lower back, or thighs.
 A surgeon inserts a thin tube called a cannula, connected to a vacuum, for the extrication.

 Next, the extracted fat is prepared for transfer and injected into areas of the buttocks to enhance its shape and size.
 Sometimes, a portion of the transferred fat may not take to the relocation, so surgeons may inject more than necessary to ensure results meet your expectations and goals.
 If most cells do not endure, regrafting may be needed in the future.

 Although described as a "lift," the procedure doesn't involve a technique like those utilized in arm or thigh lifts.
 The surgery doesn't address excess sagging or loose skin around the area.

 Step by Step – Brazilian Buttock Lift